 - The Big Meet is held each year for university students and recent graduates.
 A wide range of employers participate from private and public sectors, professional associations, and not-for-profit organisations

-- JCU Careers and Employability ‘Online news, networking and information sessions’ and Facebook posts advertise upcoming virtual employer events and employability webinars.
+- JCU Careers and Employability ‘Events, Training and Workshops‘ web page and Facebook posts advertise upcoming virtual employer events and employability webinars.

 - JCU Connect is the innovation hub for the university and organises events, workshops and other opportunities to develop your creative skills and connect with the entrepreneurial sector.